amarpan/how-to-write-a-README/README.md

 #### **<u>Note</u>**:

-While emojis show automatically on GitHub, to see them on VS Code you need to install an extension like [Markdown Emoji](https://marketplace.visualstudio.com/items?itemName=bierner.markdown-emoji).
-Some emojis may also look completely different on VS Code compared to GitHub.**
+To see GitHub emojis on VS Code, you need to install an extension like [Markdown Emoji](https://marketplace.visualstudio.com/items?itemName=bierner.markdown-emoji).
+Some emojis may also look completely different on VS Code compared to GitHub.

 </div>
 </div>